Johannes Nauta

 Welcome 🌍

-I am Johannes Nauta, and I am currently a postdoctoral researcher studying networks and complex systems.
-I am working at the Dept. of Physics of the University of Padova in Italy.
+My name is Johannes Nauta, and I am currently a postdoctoral researcher studying networks and complex systems at the Dept. of Physics of the University of Padova in Italy.

 Current research